Joecstarr/thesis/sections/tabulation/initial_dataset/rational.md

 Now we formally address our first two essential questions by:

 1. Describing a notation for rational tangles.
-2. Demonstrating a correspondence between the rational tangles and the rational numbers.
+2. Demonstrating a correspondence between the rational tangles and the extended rational numbers.
 3. Showing that the correspondence distinguishes (tells apart) rational tangles.